-Below is a list of questions we have either received or anticipated about the Tablet PC.
+Below is a list of questions we have either received or anticipated about our computer requirements.
 If you cannot find the answer to your question here, please email the Director of Information Technology.

-Students bringing or purchasing laptops including the Apple Macbook Pro are still expected to have a Windows 7 Slate w/pen or convertible tablet pc available for class.
+Students bringing laptops including the Apple Macbook are still expected to have a Windows 7 or 8.1 companion device for inking.
 Please review our Apple Notes before making your purchasing decision.

 Why can't I buy an external USB drawing pad?